skvadrik/re2c/src/manual/syntax/syntax.rst

 ``re2c:condprefix = yyc;``
     Allows to specify the prefix used for condition labels.
-That is this text is prepended to any condition label in the generated output file.
+That is, the text to be prepended to condition labels in the generated output file.

 ``re2c:condenumprefix = yyc;``
     Allows to specify the prefix used for condition values.
-That is this text is prepended to any condition enum value in the generated output file.
+That is, the text to be prepended to condition enum values in the generated output file.

 ``re2c:cond:divider = "/* *********************************** */";``
-    Allows to customize the devider for condition blocks.
+    Allows to customize the divider for condition blocks.
 You can use ``@@`` to put the name of the condition or customize the placeholder using ``re2c:cond:divider@cond``.